Power factor: Definition and calculation

 Together, they form the complex power ($S$) expressed as volt-amperes (VA).
 The magnitude of the complex power is the apparent power ($|S|$), also expressed in volt-amperes (VA).

-The VA and var are non-SI units mathematically identical to the watt, but are used in engineering practice instead of the watt to state what quantity is being expressed.
+The VA and var are non-SI units dimensionally similar to the watt but are used in engineering practice instead of the watt to state what quantity is being expressed.
 The SI explicitly disallows using units for this purpose or as the only source of information about a physical quantity as used.

 The power factor is defined as the ratio of real power to apparent power.
 As power is transferred along a transmission line, it does not consist purely of real power that can do work once transferred to the load, but rather consists of a combination of real and reactive power, called apparent power.
 The power factor describes the amount of real power transmitted along a transmission line relative to the total apparent power flowing in the line.

-The power factor can also be computed as the cosine of the angle θ by which the current waveform lags or leads the voltage waveform,.
+The power factor can also be computed as the cosine of the angle θ by which the current waveform lags or leads the voltage waveform.